-A company without redeemable shares may still purchase its own shares, however unlike their own shares, provided member holding any issued than redeemable shares or treasury shares.
+A company without redeemable shares may still purchase its own shares, however unlike their own shares, provided member holding any issued shares of the company other treasury shares.
 Repayment must be made out of capital purpose any available profits proceeds of any fresh issue purposes of the redemption after applying for that of the company and the of shares made for the or purchase.